onnovalkering/brane/docs/quickstart/3-using-the-bakery-repl.md

 Remember the (postfix) call pattern that we added to the `container.yml` in the previous step?
 Because of this pattern, we can call the decode function as we did: ```<argument> decoded```.
 This pre-/in-/postfix mechanism allows us to create sentence-like statements.
 For more details see the [Bakery](/brane/bakery) page.

 ## Building a DSL package
 Because we always have to decode a README.md file from Base64, it is handy to create a wrapper function that does this for us.
-We do this by writing a Bakery script, and turn it into a function later:
+We do this by writing a Bakery script, and turn it into a function later.

+This is the third way of creating custom functions for Brane.

 ```go
 ---
 name: getreadme